danielmbutler/JukeBox_Compose/README.md

 # JukeBox Compose
-This a Jetpack Compose Music Player app (UI Only)
+This a Jetpack Compose Music Streaming app using Firebase.

 ## Demo